Type to search

 Resource Allocation.
 The Resource Allocation efficiency rating uses ratios that relate to the way an organization spends its money.
 The more money an organization spends on its ministry efforts, and the less money it spends on administrative and other non-program costs, the higher its rating in this category.

 Asset Leverage.
 The Asset Leverage efficiency rating measures the way an organization uses its assets to further its operations.
-An organization with few financial liabilities (which could include debt) will typically rate higher.
+An organization with few financial liabilities (which could include debt and accounts payable) will typically rate higher.
 However, an organization with large endowments or large physical assets (such as real estate holdings) will typically rate lower.

 Assigning a Star Rating